terkelg/awesome-creative-coding/README.md

 - [Volumetric rendering](http://www.alanzucconi.com/2016/07/01/volumetric-rendering/) - Explains how to create complex 3D shapes inside volumetric shaders.
 - [Real-time Rendering](http://www.realtimerendering.com/) - Book, blog and collection of resources regarding real-time rendering.
 - [OpenGL 4 Shaders](http://antongerdelan.net/opengl/shaders.html) - Short and sweet introduction to OpenGL shaders by Anton Gerdelan.
-- [OGLdev](http://ogldev.atspace.co.uk/) - Collection of modern OpenGL tutorials by Etay Meiri.
-- [OpenGL Tutorial](http://www.opengl-tutorial.org/) - Site is dedicated to tutorials for OpenGL 3.3 and later.
 - [On ray casting, ray tracing, ray marching and the like](http://www.hugi.scene.org/online/hugi37/hugi%2037%20-%20coding%20adok%20on%20ray%20casting,%20ray%20tracing,%20ray%20marching%20and%20the%20like.htm) - The title says it all.
 Introduction by Adok.
 - [Sun and Black Cat](http://sunandblackcat.com/other.php?l=eng) - Articles on shaders and other computer graphics related topics.
 - [Writing a small software renderer](http://blog.simonrodriguez.fr/articles/18-02-2017_writing_a_small_software_renderer.html) - Really good introduction to how basic software rendering works.
 - [WebGL Tutorials](http://www.webgltutorials.org/) - Website with a really good collection of WebGL tutorials.

 #### Canvas